Adverse Pet Reactions to Routine Vaccinations

 vet should be consulted for more information.
 Dr. Falconer DVM

-also uses transfer factors to help support
+also uses a unique immune molecules to help support

 the animal's immune system before and after vaccination.
 Some people